It Was The Chair of the 50s and 60s...

-How did this chair get the name “Frankfurt kitchen chair"?
-In 1926 Bauhaus architects designed a new type of kitchen: the Frankfurt kitchen.
-The kitchen workplace was designed after ergonomic and practical considerations for the first time.
-This chair was part of the kitchen.
+How did this chair get the name ‘Frankfurt Chair’?
+In 1926 Bauhaus architects designed a new type of kitchen, the Frankfurt kitchen.
+For the first time, the kitchen workspace was designed based on ergonomic and practical considerations.
+This chair stood in these kitchens.

 The Frankfurt Chair by the traditional German manufacturer Stoelcker since then has been a classic piece of furniture history that has lost nothing of its uniqueness over the past 70 years thanks to its simplicity.

 In 1934/35, Max Stoelcker, son of company founder Otto Stoelcker, followed the idea of reducing the chair to its essential components of legs, seat and backrest, and to leave out the connecting elements in between.